 The study played an important role in our understanding of social learning theory and how kids learn by watching others.

 In this infamous social psychology experiment, Philip Zimbardo set up a mock prison in the basement of the Stanford University psychology department and randomly assigned a group of 24 college students to either be guards or prisoners.

 The study was originally supposed to last for two weeks but had to be stopped after six days because participants reportedly became so immersed in their roles that they began to experience upsetting psychological effects.
 The results were believed to demonstrate the power that social roles and expectations can exert over a person’s behavior.

-The experiment is widely described in psychology textbooks and was even became the subject of a feature film in 2015.
+The experiment is widely described in psychology textbooks and even became the subject of a feature film in 2015.

 More recent analysis has suggested that the experiment had serious design flaws, among other problems.
 In addition to the already problematic ethics of the study, analysis of the study’s records suggests that the experimenters may have played a role in encouraging the abusive behavior displayed by the participants.